Cognitive resource theory

-The cognitive resource theory is a leadership theory of industrial and organizational psychology developed by Fred Fiedler and Joe Garcia in 1987 as a reconceptualization of the Fiedler contingency model.
+Cognitive resource theory (CRT) is a leadership theory of industrial and organisational psychology developed by Fred Fiedler and Joe Garcia in 1987 as a reconceptualisation of the Fiedler contingency model.
 The theory focuses on the influence of the leader's intelligence and experience on their reaction to stress.

 The essence of the theory is that stress is the enemy of rationality, damaging leaders' ability to think logically and analytically.
 However, the leader's experience and intelligence can lessen the influence of stress on his or her actions: intelligence is the main factor in low-stress situations, while experience counts for more during high-stress moments.